Earn $600 bonus by delivering the Tulsa World

 The Tulsa World is paying a $600 sign-on bonus for carriers to deliver the newspaper to home subscribers.

-Carriers are needed for routes in Tulsa and the metro area, including Broken Arrow, Sapulpa, Sand Springs, Skiatook, Jenks, Bixby, Claremore, Ponca City, Mannford, Hominy and Owasso.
+Carriers are needed for routes in Tulsa and the metro area, including Sand Springs, Sapulpa, Mannford, Ponca City, Hominy, Owasso, Skiatook, Claremore, Broken Arrow, Jenks and Bixby.

-“This is a great part-time job for those with kids in sports and a great way for seniors to supplement their income,” said Mark Appleby, audience growth and distribution manager for the Tulsa World.
-“We serve our home delivery customers because they support us.
-We deliver to people but also schools, retail outlets, hotels, city, county and state government.”

-Carriers can earn up to $1,200 a month on top of the $600 bonus.
-Delivery hours are Monday through Friday 2 to 6 a.m., and Saturday and Sunday 2 to 7 a.m.
+Carriers can earn as much as $1,200 a month on top of the $600 bonus.
+Delivery hours are 2 to 6 a.m.
+Monday through Friday and 2 to 7 a.m.
+Saturday and Sunday.

 Candidates will need to provide their own vehicle and have a valid driver’s license and proof of insurance.